netchex/reference-architectures/docs/app-service/index.md

 ms.author: mwasson

 ---
-<p>Azure App Service is a fully managed cloud service for hosting web applications and web APIs.
+Azure App Service is a fully managed cloud service for hosting web applications and web APIs.
 However, most applications require more than just a web tier.
 For example, a typical application may use a database, cache, or CDN.
-Other considerations include deployment, diagnostics, and monitoring.</p>
+Other considerations include deployment, diagnostics, and monitoring.

-<p>The patterns &amp; practices group has created a set of reference architectures to address these scenarios.</p>
+The patterns &amp; practices group has created a set of reference architectures to address these scenarios.

 <ul class="cardsD refArchPanel">
     <li>
         <a href="./basic-web-app.md">